christensenacademy/christensen-academy/modules/css-basics/reference.md

 */
 ```

 Like HTML comments, CSS comments are completely ignored by browsers.
-They are intended to help developers understand their code or leave themselves notes.
+They are intended to help developers understand their code by leaving themselves notes.

 ##CSS Rules